jeremylt/personal_website/_sources/index.rst.txt

 After this assignment, I joined the faculty at the `U.S. Air Force Academy <https://www.usafa.edu/department/mathematics/>`_, where I taught math courses for engineering and computer science students.
+I was an Instructor (2012 to 2014) and Assistant Professor (2014 to 2016) while on the faculty at the U.S. Air Force Academy.
 I was awarded Outstanding New Instructor and Outstanding Academy Educator while at the Air Force Academy.

 After I left the Air Force, I went to `University of Colorado Boulder <https://www.colorado.edu/amath>`_ for my PhD.